NiazMorshed2007/Blogs-of-Niaz/cliorokfm000e09mqdsns9250.md

 ## Tech stack used

-Popwola is built on top of hot technlogies including:
+Popwola is built on top of hot technologies including:

 1. [Next.js](https://nextjs.org/): A popular React framework for building fast and scalable applications.